-Before I traveled there, I had no idea what my daily budget for Sri Lanka would look like.
+Before I traveled there, I had no idea what my Sri Lanka budget per day would look like.
 It was hard to determine how much I would be spending on things like food and accommodation.
 I did a lot of research to figure out the costs of traveling in Sri Lanka ahead of my trip, but I could not find exactly what I was looking for.
-Of course it can be cheap or expensive to travel in Sri Lanka, but there is a thrill in spending the least possible amount while still having an amazing adventure!
+Of course, it can be cheap or expensive to travel in Sri Lanka, but there is a thrill in spending the least possible amount while still having an amazing adventure!
+And let me tell you that exploring Sri Lanka on a budget does not mean you cannot have a certain amount of luxuries.

-If you have read my Vietnam Budget Guide, you know, that I am somewhat obsessed with knowing how much I money I will spend while traveling.
-It helps me plan my budget and prepare future trips to the country.
+If you have read my Vietnam budget guide, you know, that I am somewhat obsessed with knowing how much money I will spend while traveling.
+It helps me plan my travel budget and prepare for return trips to the country.
+And hopefully, this Sri Lanka budget guide will help you do the same.
+There are a lot of beautiful places in Sri Lanka, and seeing them does not cost nearly as much as one would expect.

-Ultimately, Sri Lanka is a really cheap country and therefore perfect for a budget trip.
-Several activities like diving, whale watching or climbing Lions Rock are really expensive when compared to everything else.
+Ultimately, Sri Lanka is a really cheap country and therefore perfect for a luxurious budget trip.
+Keep in mind that some activities like diving, whale watching, or climbing Lions Rock are rather expensive when compared to everything else.
+But even if you do all of them, your Sri Lanka trip costs should stay a lot lower than in other bucket list destinations around the world.

-That is why I asked someone that traveled to Sri Lanka just weeks before I did and explored the country by train.
-She had a similar route except for the fact that she did not visit Trincomalee.
-I created an additional cost overview based on what she told me, which you will find at the bottom of this spending guide.
+That is why I consulted a friend that traveled to Sri Lanka just weeks before I did and explored the country by train while writing this post.
+She had a similar route to mine, except for the fact that she did not visit Trincomalee.
+I created an additional cost overview based on what she told me, which you will find at the bottom of this Sri Lanka travel cost guide.

-Furthermore I went on an elephant safari at a 50% press rate.
-If you have a blog and want to write about the safari, you should reach out to different ethical safari companies.
+Furthermore, I went on an elephant safari at a 50% press rate.
+If you have a blog and want to write about a safari, you should reach out to different ethical safari companies.
 You might be able to get a cheaper rate as well.
 Just message them via Whatsapp and see what happens.
 I am keeping my fingers crossed for you!

 And even if you do not receive a discounted rate: Do it!
 Seeing hundreds of elephants in Kaudulla National Park was one of the most incredible moments of my life.